07 Feb What Makes A Good Hedge Plant?

 These are fantastic for a more modern, formal plant bed, especially in the front yard.
 Boxwoods are the best option for this type of hedge (we like green velvet for Minnesota climates).They grow slowly, are low lying, and can be easily shaped.
 Alpine currant also work and arborvitae or barberry.

 We use mid sized hedges for hiding air conditioner units or other unsightly objects around a home.
 They’re also nice along neighboring yards if you don’t have a patio or true outdoor space (like you want some privacy but not a ton).
 Specific plants that we use often for these applications include lilacs, burning bush, coneyester, ninebark, and dark green yew.

 The larger hedge is of course used when you want the ultimate privacy.
 This comes with a high cost but the results are undeniable.
-We love using these t ypes of plants for large hedges: holmstrup arborvitae, techny arborvitae, upright yew japanese, and pinnacle birch.
+We love using these two ypes of plants for a large one: holmstrup arborvitae, techny arborvitae, upright yew japanese, and pinnacle birch.

 Again, if you’re looking for a hedge for your plant bed, we strongly suggest you consult with a trusted, experienced landscape designer who can help you get the most value for your money.